 Road warriors: Bucs win 31-26 at Green Bay, reach Super Bowl

-Tom Brady and the Tampa Bay Buccaneers’ road magic have them heading home to the Super Bowl, the first team to play in one on their home field.

-Brady owns six Super Bowl rings with New England and now heads to his 10th NFL championship game with his new team.
-With help from a stifling pass rush and a curious late call on fourth-and-goal by the Packers, Brady and the Bucs beat top-seeded Green Bay 31-26 for the NFC title Sunday.
+The man with six NFL titles will become the first quarterback to play a Super Bowl on his team’s home field.
+He owes the Tampa Bay defense that sacked Aaron Rodgers five times, and a curious late call on fourth-and-goal by the Packers as Brady and the Bucs beat top-seeded Green Bay 31-26 for the NFC title Sunday.

-The Bucs (14-5) earned their franchise-record eighth consecutive road victory to reach the Super Bowl for the first time since their 2002 championship season.

-They were helped by a strange decision by Packers coach Matt LaFleur with just over two minutes remaining and down by eight points.
-On fourth-and-goal, he elected to kick a field goal to get within five.
-Tampa Bay then ran out the clock on the Packers (14-4).

-The Bucs will face either the Kansas City Chiefs or Buffalo Bills at Tampa’s Raymond James Stadium on Feb.
-7.
+The Bucs (14-5) will face either the Kansas City Chiefs or Buffalo Bills at Tampa’s Raymond James Stadium on Feb.
+7. No, a host team in the Super Bowl has never happened in 54 previous games.

-“We’re coming home," Bucs coach Bruce Arians said.
-"We’re coming home to win.”
+“We’re coming home,” said Bucs coach Bruce Arians, who began his coaching career in 1975 at Texas Tech and will make his first trip to the Super Bowl as a head coach.
+“We’re coming home to win.”

-Green Bay trailed 31-23 and had first-and-goal from the 8 in the last few minutes.
-But after Aaron Rodgers threw three straight incompletions, the Packers settled for Mason Crosby’s 26-yard field goal with 2:05 left.

-The Packers had all three timeouts left and were hoping their defense could force a punt.
-The Bucs foiled that plan, draining the rest of the clock, helped by a pass interference penalty on Kevin King.
+Brady is back in his first year at Tampa Bay after reaching this stage nine times with the New England Patriots.
+He went 20 of 36 for 286 yards and three touchdowns, but also threw three interceptions as Tampa Bay squandered most of an 18-point lead.
+Shaquil Barrett and Jason Pierre-Paul combined for five sacks to help the Bucs hang on for their franchise-record eighth consecutive road victory.

+It’s quite a step up for a team that had one winning record in the last nine seasons.

 Tampa Bay took command in the middle portion of the game.

-Green Bay trailed 14-10 and had the ball just before halftime until Sean Murphy-Bunting picked off Rodgers at the Tampa Bay 49-yard line with 28 seconds remaining.
-After converting a fourth-and-4, Tampa Bay was at Green Bay’s 39 with 8 seconds remaining.
-The Bucs passed up a long field-goal attempt, and Brady found Scotty Miller down the left sideline for a 39-yard touchdown catch with just 1 second remaining.
+After Sean Murphy-Bunting intercepted a Rodgers pass and Tampa Bay converted a fourth-and-4, the Bucs were at Green Bay’s 39 with 8 seconds remaining.
+The Bucs passed up a long field-goal attempt, and Brady found Miller down the left sideline for a 39-yard touchdown catch with just 1 second remaining.

 “We didn’t come here to not take chances to win the game,” Arians said.
 “Love the play we had.
 Got a great matchup and got a TD.
 That was huge.”